Skip to content

 Graph cut expression: -2*x0*x1 - 2*x0*x2 + 2*x0 - 2*x1*x2 - 2*x1*x3 + 3*x1 - 2*x2*x4 + 3*x2 - 2*x3*x4 + 2*x3 + 2*x4

 We use the grover_search function for the quantum circuit.
-The oracle function will be a phase_oracle, which applies a \((-1)\) phase to each state that the inner function delivered to phase_oracle returns 1 for.
-The cut_oracle is the inner function in this case - calculating whether a given graph partition`s cut is larger than some constant.
+The oracle function is a phase_oracle, which applies a \((-1)\) phase to each state for which the inner function delivered to phase_oracle returns 1.
+The cut_oracle is the inner function in this case, calculating whether a given graph partition`s cut is larger than some constant.

 from classiq import *